Patrick Robinson (actor): Career

-In June 2020 Robinson played Anthony Bryan in Sitting in Limbo, a feature-length factual BBC One drama about the Windrush scandal.
-In January 2021, he guest starred in Death in Paradise (S10:E1) as TV host Garfield Tourné.
+In June 2020, Robinson played Anthony Bryan in Sitting in Limbo, a feature-length factual BBC One drama about the Windrush scandal.
+In January 2021, he guest-starred in Death in Paradise (S10:E1) as TV host Garfield Tourné.

-He played Father Benedict in Season 5 of The Last Kingdom, in 2022.
+Robinson played Father Benedict in Season 5 of The Last Kingdom, in 2022.

-In 2022 he played suspect Lloyd Anderson in series 7 of Shetland.
+In 2022, he played suspect Lloyd Anderson in series 7 of Shetland.

-In 2023 he played Jacob Livingstone in series 3 of Sister Boniface Mysteries.
+In 2023, he played Jacob Livingstone in series 3 of Sister Boniface Mysteries.

-In 2024 he plays Sean in series 3 of the BBC’s comedy Outlaws.
+In 2024, he plays Sean in series 3 of the BBC’s comedy Outlaws.

 Personal life

-Married, the couple have three daughters and one son.
+Robinson and his wife have three daughters and one son.
 The family lives in Stratford-upon-Avon.

 A supporter of football club Arsenal F.C., where his cousin Ian Wright played, Robinson has played regularly for the club's ex-pro and celebrity team.
 He also plays street hockey with the Ashmead Cruisers, a team that he co-founded in 1980.
 The team was the runner-up in the national street hockey tournament twice in the 1980s.